I just thought I’d give a little insight into my music background and how this site came about. If you have the patience, thanks for reading.

 I posted an image of a record on Instagram one day and received a message from my friend Clandest who I’d lost touch with over the years.
 I first met him when I sold my record collection to raise funds to visit the US.
 We arranged to meet and catch up on the years gone by.
 Turns out, he’d started to learn music production and had a few nice things sitting on his hard drive.
 He showed me a blog that he started called Ronsoul.
 It’s not really active anymore but it’s still there.
 He used to post images of his records and write a few words about them.
 He was the main influence in me putting this site together.
 I started doing a blog myself and it just got bigger and bigger until I decided to just do it properly and not worry about the books and other websites.

-If you enjoy visiting and would like to contribute financially to the running of the site please visit the online store where you can buy the latest Hip Hop Be Bop releases plus a few other bits and pieces.
+If you enjoy visiting and would like to contribute financially to the running of the site please visit the online store where you can buy the latest Hip Hop Be Bop releases plus many other titles.

 Anyway, that’s my story.
 Hope it didn’t bore you to death.